How EnviroIQ Stopped Wasting Power

 | PM enabled, SEN66 off | ~3.3 mA | Let the MCU sleep between work instead of idling like it was waiting for a meeting to end. |

-The caveat matters: the sleep window is not the same thing as the whole product duty cycle.
-Later JS220 captures showed that a 15 minute SEN66 policy still averages 5.6-5.8 mA because each air-quality measurement costs about 1.1 mAh.
-The good news is that this is no longer vague.
-Moving from a 15 minute to a 1 hour SEN66 interval saves roughly 3.3 mA in the modeled field case and more than doubles the forecast from roughly 54 days to roughly 119 days.
+The caveat matters: the SEN66-off floor is not the same thing as the whole product duty cycle.
+The current production SEN66 policy still averages 4.565727 mA over steady cycles because each 45 second SEN66 event costs about 1.08 mAh.
+On a nominal 10 Ah battery, that is about 91.3 days load-only.
+Without the SEN66 high-current windows, the same production workload averages 0.497099 mA, which is about 838 days load-only.
 So the platform waste was dramatically reduced, and the remaining battery-life decision moved up a layer: how often should EnviroIQ run the SEN66, and what air-quality fidelity is worth that current?

 That is the kind of success I trust.
 Not “we fixed everything.”
-More like: “we removed the nonsense, and now the hard problem is finally standing in the center of the room holding a name tag.”
+More like: “we removed the nonsense, found a radio quietly staying awake, and now the hard problem is finally standing in the center of the room holding a name tag.”

 The System